csggnn/ddpg_tennis/Report.md

 ### Approach, Experimentation and Future Work

+#### General Approach
 In the previous assignments, I have learned to my expense that tuning a baseline solution and performing the minimum number of modifications is a much safer and direct strategy for getting to a solution than going towards a custom implementation.

-Scientific papers such as [Deep Reinforcement Learning that Matters](https://arxiv.org/pdf/1709.06560.pdf) confirm my experience showing how performance id deep reinforcement learning is strongly affected by random seeding, specific implementation choices, hyperparameters.
+Scientific papers such as [Deep Reinforcement Learning that Matters](https://arxiv.org/pdf/1709.06560.pdf) confirm my experience showing how performance in deep reinforcement learning is strongly affected by random seeding, specific implementation choices, hyperparameters.
 These aspects could easily outweight algorithm modifications in determining the overall score.